Yaaraa: Release and reception

 The first episode of the series was released on 24 April 2023 through Baiskoafu while the first two episodes of the series was simultaneously premiered on Olympus Cinema.

-Alim Abdul Latheef from Sun rated the first two epsisodes highly and wrote: "The series revolves around the intricate dynamics of relationships between spouses, family members, friends, and colleagues.
+Alim Abdul Latheef from Sun rated the first two episodes highly and wrote: "The series revolves around the intricate dynamics of relationships between spouses, family members, friends, and colleagues.
 The characters were introduced in an enticing and captivating manner, capturing the audience's attention from the very beginning".
 Apart from the cinematography, writing and direction, Azza's performance as Shaaya was highlighted by Latheef as the best thing from the series.